bloch-elkouby-lab/website/presentations/index.md

 ## Panels chaired

+Upcoming 2025: Aafjes-van Doorn &amp; **Bloch-Elkouby, S.** &amp; (2025, June).
+“The impact of AI on psychotherapy: New developments and future directions.”
+Invited Semi-Plenary at the upcoming Annual Meeting of the Society for Psychotherapy Research, Krakow, Poland.

+**Bloch-Elkouby, S.** &amp; Aafjes-van Doorn (2024, June). _“I don’t want to talk to a robot”_.
+Can artificial intelligence research promote more effective treatments and clinical training approaches?
+Structured discussion at the Annual Meeting of the Society for Psychotherapy Research, Ottawa, Canada.

+**Bloch-Elkouby, S.** (2024, April). _Using Cutting Edge Ai Research to Enhance Clinical Training and Suicide Prevention._

 **Bloch-Elkouby, S.** (2023, October). _Working with patients at high-risk for suicidal behaviors and lethal overdoses across treatment phases: new conceptual developments_.
 Panel chaired at the Biennial Meeting of the North American Chapter of the Society for Psychotherapy Research.
 Amherst, Massachusetts.

 **Bloch-Elkouby, S.** (2021, June). _The impact of cultural differences and biases on the process and outcome of psychotherapy_.
 Panel chaired at the Annual Meeting of the Society for Psychotherapy Research.
 Heidelberg, Germany (online event).